striebel/python_ipc_examples/README.md

 Then the parent goes back to the top of its own loop and displays the same prompt to the user again.

-A request made to the child is one `int` obj *n* and the response is the *n*th Fibonacci number.
+A request made to the child consists of one `int` object *n*, and the response consists of one `int` object which is the *n*th Fibonacci number.
 The example can be invoked from a bash prompt as
 ```sh
 $ python int_example/parent.py 2> /dev/null
 ```
-If you would like to see debugging output, and a trace in case an exception occurs, you can omit `2> /dev/null`.
-An example interactive run is the following
+If you would like to see debugging output and a trace in case an exception occurs, you can omit `2> /dev/null`.
+An example of an interactive run of this Python IPC example is the following
 ```sh
 Enter some n to obtain the nth Fibonacci number >